August 6, 2019

 But what to do now?
 What to use instead?

-The MileageWise web dashboard and mileage tracker app work with a built-in map, so when you import the list of your client’s locations (yes, with MileageWise, you can import a whole list, and don’t have to type your frequently used destinations to the app over and over again every time), the app will create a distance matrix, from all partners to all partners.
+The MileageWise web dashboard and mileage tracker app work with a built-in map, so when you import the list of your client’s locations (yes, with MileageWise, you can import a whole list, and don’t have to type your frequently used destinations to the app over and over again every time), the app will create a distance matrix, from all clients to all clients.

 The app only uses your data when you arrive at your destination, recommending the parameters with which the trip should be saved and automatically creates the driven distance and route after the trip ended.
 No real-time GPS tracking needed.
 With this solution, we’ve created the possibility of making a retrospective mileage log too: meaning that all the fuss with real-time logging, using up all your data for the month in the process, and killing your phone’s battery, disappears.